TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

 ![Screen Shot](https://raw.githubusercontent.com/TZstatsADS/cycle1-9/master/output/image/income.png?token=AKN9ccCULz1mkr6BFK03x9WnOrGitwQGks5WuqWVwA%3D%3D)

 From the graph we can see computer science and engineering majors are tempted to have higher salaries.
-Therefore, we conduct a t-test for computer science related majors vs non-computer science related majors
+In order to get a more statistical view of our topic, we take people with occupations in CS fields as an example.
+We conduct a t-test for computer science related majors versus non-computer science related majors.

 ```
 #x:computer science related majors